 Docker is a open-source platform that uses OS-level virtualization to deliver software in packages called containers.
 Container is a unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-Use the following steps to install, configure and use docker on ubuntu 22.04 system using terminal or command line:
+Steps to install, configure and uninstall docker on ubuntu 22.04 system using terminal or command line:

 - Step 1 – Update System Dependencies

 - Step 2 – Install Docker

 - Step 3 – Configure Sudo permissions for Docker

 - Step 4 – Using Docker Commands

 - Docker Commands

 - Step 5 – Uninstall Docker Ubuntu 20.0|22.04